We believe that health care is a human right.

 - Individualized and family-oriented care without discrimination based on sexual orientation, gender identity or gender expression.

 - Recognition of your family structures, regardless of legal recognition.

-- Choose your preferred name, legal sex (including the option for legal sex of X), your gender identity and pronouns within your medical record.
+- Choose your name-in-use, legal sex (including the option for legal sex of X), your gender identity and pronouns within your medical record.

 - Affirming and holistic primary care.
 You will receive the same comprehensive screenings and care as your peers without assumptions or only treatment for conditions over-associated with the community.

 Click to read through the rest of your rights and responsibilities as a GHC-SCW member.

 “I recently switched my PCP, and she is fantastic.
 She is smart and knowledgeable, and I trust her medical opinion.
 She took the time to establish a trusting relationship with me, and I deeply appreciate that.
 She does a phenomenal job of creating a safe and empowering environment; I don’t feel stupid or experience any shame with the sensitive questions I have.
 She normalizes experiences that can feel overwhelming, and she does it with skill and grace.
 As a queer person, I am always nervous about how the medical profession is going to respond to me and/or if my care will be jeopardized, harmful, or shame-inducing because of my queerness.”